protontypes/LibreSelery/README.md

 ## Concept

-LibreSelery is a simple command line tool that runs upon any git project manuely or automated by continuous integration.
+LibreSelery is a simple command line tool that runs upon any git project manually or automated by continuous integration.
 It creates as a donation pool collecting cryptocurrency in a wallet.
 At each run an amount is taken from the donation pool and distributed to the project's contributors and dependencies.

 It is designed to run in a continuous integration pipeline like GitHub Actions.
 Donation transactions are automatically handled and transaction details are published for transparency into the wiki of your repository with a donation page of your project.